danceoncloud/architecture-design/src/site/notes/Data/Data Universe.md

 [[Data/Purpose-Driven Data Architecture\|Purpose-Driven Data Architecture]]: A Quick Guide to Find the First Component of Data Project
 ## Feature: Data Security
 ### Principles:
-- Defense in Depth
+- Defense in Depth: use layered security (firewalls, encryption, access controls)to reduce single points of failure.
-- Least Privilege
+- Least Privilege: always the minimum access to perform tasks.
-- Zero Trust
+- Zero Trust: verify every access request.
 ### Mechanisms:
-- Encryption: in transit and at rest
+- Encryption: in transit and at *rest*
 - Access Control: RBAC and ABAC
 ### Solution:
 **HTTPS**: SSL/TLS in transit